-Transport of Aluminium and related packaging: via truck to Bahrain port (assumption of 50 km), via container ship from Bahrain to Auckland (15,400 km) and via truck from Auckland port to Pacific Coilcoaters' manufacturing site in Penrose, Auckland (15 km).
+Transport of MagnaFlow steel inputs and related packaging is via truck to port (assumption of 50 km), via container ship to Auckland (9,400 km) and via truck from Auckland port to Pacific Coilcoaters' manufacturing site in Penrose, Auckland (15 km).
 Truck utilisation is 50% (i.e. full outbound with empty return).